20kdc/reimagined-pancake/Reference/1_Modules/Audio.md

 ## function bgs\_fade(fade Fixnum) -> nil

-Fades out the current BGS over a given amount of frames.
+Fades out the current BGS over a given amount of milliseconds.

 *No Chapter*